-- c.
-Decrease in amount, magnitude or degree.4 - d.
-The amount of an insured's financial detriment by death or damage that the insurer is liable for.5 - 44.
-Loss, as that word is commonly used, need neither be direct nor physical. - 45.
+- b.
+Loss is the disadvantage you suffer when a valuable and useful thing is taken away. - c.
+Decrease in amount, magnitude or degree. - d.
+The amount of an insured's financial detriment by death or damage that the insurer is liable for. - 42.
+Loss, as that word is commonly used, need neither be direct nor physical. - 43.
 The Business Income, Extra Expense and Civil Authority provisions of the Policy were triggered by damage and loss caused by COVID-19, the related closure orders issued by local, state and federal authorities, and Plaintiff's inability to use and/or restricted use of the Covered Property.